dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-polars.rst

     def downstream(upstream: Optional[pl.LazyFrame]):  # upstream will be None if it doesn't exist in storage ...

 Some IOManagers support saving/loading custom metadata along with the DataFrame.
 This is often useful for external systems which read the data outside of Dagster.
+The `DataFrameWithMetadata` is a type alias provided by :py:mod:`dagster_polars.types` for convenience.

 .. code-block:: python